Big Plans for a Small House – Haggai 2

 shalom – means complete peace and wellness of body, mind, and spirit.

-God has big plans for His House in Jerusalem.
-Like Abraham’s willingness to obey God with Isaac, the temple reconstruction demonstrated a willingness by humans to obey God and to participate in His boundless works and wonders.
-It will be an amazing journey to experience as we follow the Lord.
+God had and still has big plans for His House in Jerusalem.
+Just as with Abraham’s willingness to obey God with Isaac, the temple reconstruction by the returning exiles demonstrated a willingness to obey God, and to participate in His boundless works and wonders.
+It will be an amazing journey to experience His Big Plans as we seek to follow the Lord.

 Reflection

 If we are willing to take a small step of faith with God, He is willing to take a giant leap for us.
-Like the boy who brought five loaves and two fishes to Jesus, who then multiplied them to feed over five thousand people, may He do the same with our humble offerings.
+Like the boy who brought five loaves and two fishes to Jesus, who then multiplied them to feed over five thousand men, plus women and children, He will do the same with our humble offerings made according to His will.

-Lord, multiply our mustard seeds of faith to allow us to journey with You in awesome wonder.
-Give us a glimpse behind the heavenly curtain to see how You are so active all around us for the benefit of all people, Your beloved creations.
-Then help us to join You in your work.
+Lord, multiply our mustard seed of faith to allow us to journey with You and to experience Your awesome wonder.
+Give us a glimpse behind the heavenly curtain to see who You really are, so active all around us for the benefit of all people, Your beloved creation.
+Help us to join You in your work, to experience Your glory, and to love others as You do.
 We ask this in Jesus’ name, Amen.